Computation of the Lambda function for a finite Galois extension: Notations and Preliminaries

 \section{\textbf{Notations and Preliminaries}}

-Let $F$ be a non-archimedean local field, i.e., a finite extension of the field $\mathbb{Q}_p$ (field of $p$-adic numbers), where $p$ is a prime.
+Let $F$ be a non-Archimedean local field of characteristic zero, i.e., a finite extension of the field $\mathbb{Q}_p$ (field of $p$-adic numbers), where $p$ is a prime.
 Let $K/F$ be a finite extension of the field $F$.
-Let $e_{K/F}$ be the ramification index for the extension $K/F$ and $f_{K/F}$ be the residue degree of the extension $K/F$.
-The extension $K/F$ is called \textbf{unramified} if $e_{K/F}=1$; equivalently $f_{K/F}=[K:F]$.
-The extension $K/F$ is \textbf{totally ramified} if $e_{K/F}=[K:F]$; equivalently $f_{K/F}=1$.
+Let $e_{K/F}$ be the ramification index of the extension $K/F$ and $f_{K/F}$ be the residue degree of the extension $K/F$.
+The extension $K/F$ is called unramified if $e_{K/F}=1$.
+The extension $K/F$ is totally ramified if $e_{K/F}=[K:F]$.
 Let $q_F$ be the cardinality of the residue field $k_F$ of $F$.
-If $\mathrm{gcd}(p,[K:F])=1$, then the extension $K/F$ is called \textbf{tamely ramified}, otherwise \textbf{wildly ramified}.
-The extension $K/F$ is \textbf{totally tamely ramified} if it is both totally ramified and tamely ramified.
+If $\text{gcd}(p,[K:F])=1$, then the extension $K/F$ is called tamely ramified, otherwise wildly ramified.
+The extension $K/F$ is totally tamely ramified if it is both totally ramified and tamely ramified.

 For a tower of {\bf local} fields $K/L/F$, we have (cf. \cite{FV}, p.
 39, Lemma 2.1)